-The findings of the environmental scoping study do not, therefore, identify any portion of the proposed study sites as of high sensitivity prohibiting the development.
-The proposed design of the wind farm turbines (i.e. wind and other infrastructure) can be based on the full extent of the 37 km site, and can therefore utilise the most technically optimal positions on the broader site to the fullest extent.
+The findings of the environmental scoping study do not, therefore, identify any portion of the proposed study sites as of high sensitivity prohibiting the development. proposed design of the wind farm wind turbines and (i.e. other infrastructure) can be based on the full extent of the 37 km site, and can therefore utilise the most technically optimal positions on the broader site to the fullest extent.